peterkappus/hugo-pk/content/blog/basic-agile-terminology/index.md

 Other teams enjoy estimating because it forces them to really dig into each story and ensure they understand all the nuances of how they will deliver it.

 ## Continuous improvement
 The most important thing in adopting agile is to **inspect and adapt**.
 You'll hear this phrase frequently and may also hear **Plan, Do, Check, Adjust** (or PDCA) as a way to describe the continuous process of doing the work, observing how the work happens, and making changes to improve how the work gets done.
+You'll sometimes hear the Japanese word _[kaizen](https://en.wikipedia.org/wiki/Kaizen)_ used to describe this process of continuous improvement.

 ## Conclusion
 It can feel daunting in the beginning but as long as you remember to keep talking about ways to improve and keep implementing your ideas and measuring the results, you'll get better and better.
 This is the heart of agile.